OfficeDev/open-xml-docs/docs/spreadsheet/how-to-open-a-spreadsheet-document-for-read-only-access.md

 SpreadsheetML markup.

-To create the class instance from the document that you call one of the [Open()](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open) overload methods.
-Several **Open** methods are provided, each with a different signature.
+To create the class instance from the document that you call one of the
+<xref:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument.Open*> overload methods.
+Several **Open** methods are provided, each with a different
+signature.
 The methods that let you specify whether a document is editable are listed in the following table.

 |Open|Class Library Reference Topic|Description|
 --|--|--
-Open(String, Boolean)|[Open(String, Boolean)](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open)|Create an instance of the SpreadsheetDocument class from the specified file.
+Open(String, Boolean)|[Open(String, Boolean)](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open?view=openxml-3.0.1#documentformat-openxml-packaging-spreadsheetdocument-open(system-string-system-boolean))|Create an instance of the SpreadsheetDocument class from the specified file.
-Open(Stream, Boolean)|[Open(Stream, Boolean](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open)|Create an instance of the SpreadsheetDocument class from the specified IO stream.
+Open(Stream, Boolean)|[Open(Stream, Boolean](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open?view=openxml-3.0.1#documentformat-openxml-packaging-spreadsheetdocument-open(system-io-stream-system-boolean))|Create an instance of the SpreadsheetDocument class from the specified IO stream.
-Open(String, Boolean, OpenSettings)|[Open(String, Boolean, OpenSettings)](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open)|Create an instance of the SpreadsheetDocument class from the specified file.
+Open(String, Boolean, OpenSettings)|[Open(String, Boolean, OpenSettings)](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open?view=openxml-3.0.1#documentformat-openxml-packaging-spreadsheetdocument-open(system-string-system-boolean-documentformat-openxml-packaging-opensettings))|Create an instance of the SpreadsheetDocument class from the specified file.
-Open(Stream, Boolean, OpenSettings)|[Open(Stream, Boolean, OpenSettings)](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open)|Create an instance of the SpreadsheetDocument class from the specified I/O stream.
+Open(Stream, Boolean, OpenSettings)|[Open(Stream, Boolean, OpenSettings)](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open?view=openxml-3.0.1#documentformat-openxml-packaging-spreadsheetdocument-open(system-io-stream-system-boolean-documentformat-openxml-packaging-opensettings))|Create an instance of the SpreadsheetDocument class from the specified I/O stream.

 The table earlier in this topic lists only those **Open** methods that accept a Boolean value as the second parameter to specify whether a document is editable.
 To open a